dscho/pagefind-xkcd-demo/content/comics/2018-4-4-friendly-questions.md

 Cueball: How many...apples...have you eaten?

-Hairy: ...Like, in my life?
+Hairy: ...like, in my life?

 Cueball: Yes.